-Written by Louisa Leontiades, our first guest author.
+Written by Louisa Leontiades, a guest author.

 Richmond is a simply beautiful town.
 It nestles on the bank of the Thames with a the biggest park in Europe containing deer, nature walks and quite frankly the most breathtaking view I have ever come across from Pembroke Lodge (throw in a few scones with jam and cream from their coffee shop and you’d make even the Gods on Mount Olympus jealous).